hydraFX012/PipGen/README.md

 ## License
 MIT

-## Usage
-1. Clone the repo
-2. Open `index.html` in a browser
-3. The "Buy" button opens a modal explaining this is only a demo — nothing can be bought.

 **If you want to adapt this for a real project, make sure your project follows legal and ethical requirements and does not mislead users.**